 The current ‘not-so-hot’ pleasant summerish weather is asking for more and more summer treats.
 So ripe mangoes and frozen treats have become the best friends these days.

 The weather is not sultry still — there is no scorching and roasting sun, but very pleasant.
 We are experiencing the right kind of summer anyone could ask for.

 I am looking forward to more of such blissful days this year.
 You’d already know from my earlier post about mango ice cream, that mango kulfi is one of my favourite desserts crafted using mangoes.

-Coming to the kulfi; I could still recall my childhood memories where my mom used to make her unbeatable mango kulfi during the late hours.
+Coming to the Mango Kulfi; I could still recall my childhood memories where my Mom used to make her unbeatable mango kulfi during the late hours.
 Oh, this is one of my fond memories of summer holidays.

 I could see her boiling and stirring milk for a long time, and then adding mango pulp and waiting for the ice cream mixture to cool down before she pours it into ice cream molds.
 Then she carefully puts those molds in the freezer and instructs us not to open the freezer door often to check if the ice cream is ready or not.

 Yeah, kids do this all the time.
 They are so impatient when it comes to their favorite stuff.
 Isn’t it?